 Writing or creating immutable classes in Java is becoming popular day by day, because of concurrency and multithreading advantage provided by immutable objects.
 Immutable objects offers several benefits over conventional mutable object, especially while creating concurrent Java application.
 Immutable object not only guarantees safe publication of object’s state, but also can be shared among other threads without any external synchronization.
 In fact JDK itself contains several immutable classes like String, Integer and other wrapper classes.
 For those, who doesn’t know what is immutable class or object, Immutable objects are those, whose state can not be changed once created e.g. java.lang.String, once created can not be modified e.g. trim, uppercase, lowercase.
 All modification in String result in new object, see why String is immutable in Java for more details.
 In this Java programming tutorial, we will learn, how to write immutable class in Java or how to make a class immutable.
 By the way making a class immutable is not difficult on code level, but its the decision to make, which class mutable or immutable which makes difference.
 I also suggest reading, Java Concurrency in Practice to learn more about concurrency benefit offered by Immutable object.

-Writing Junit tests for Java classes in Eclipse and Netbeans IDE are super easy, and I will show you with that later in this JUnit tutorial.
-Before that, let’s revise what is unit test and why should you write them.
-Unit test is to test smaller unit of code, e.g. methods.
-Writing unit test to test individual unit of code is one of the best development practice and helps to find bug earlier in development cycle.
-Though there are other unit testing framework available in Java e.g. TestNG, JUnit has it’s own place among Java developers.
+Writing JUnit tests for Java classes in Eclipse and Netbeans IDE are super easy, and I will show you with that later in this JUnit tutorial.
+Before that, let’s revise what is a unit test and why should you write them.
+A unit test is to test smaller unit of code, e.g. methods.
+Writing a unit test to test individual unit of code is one of the best development practice and helps to find bug earlier in the development cycle.
+Though there is other unit testing framework available in Java e.g. TestNG, JUnit has its own place among Java developers.
 IMHO code review and unit testing are two most important practices for improving code quality and should always be followed during software development.
-Sad thing is that not every developer follows it; some programmer don’t write unit test due to ignorance and others due to laziness.
-Any way, it’s just start which take time, once you start writing unit tests, you will automatically start enjoying it.
-I have seen Java developers testing there code with main() method, but now they prefer to test them with JUnit testcases.
-I agree few initial tests are difficult because of knowledge and inertia and best way to approach is to start with simplest of JUnit tests.
-In this JUnit tutorial, I will show you how to write and execute JUnit test from Eclipse and Netbeans, two popular Java IDE.
-By the way, if you are looking for any good book on JUnit and unit testing, you should look Pragmatic Unit Testing in Java with JUnit , it's an amazing book and teaches a lot about both JUnit and unit testing in Java.
+Sad thing is that not every developer follows it; some programmer doesn't write unit test due to ignorance and others due to laziness.
+Anyway, it just starts which take time, once you start writing unit tests, you will automatically start enjoying it.
+I have seen Java developers testing their code with main() method, but now they prefer to test them with JUnit test cases.